liux4189/liux4189.github.io/_pages/opportunity.md

 ## Who should apply
 I am looking for self-motivated young researchers to conduct world-class research with me.
 Preference will be given to people with two types of background:

-(1) Interested in building SW/HW systems and experienced in signal processing, wireless communication, and embedded systems (2) Experienced with machine learning and interested in applying cutting-edge ML techniques to address practical problems in real-world systems.
+(1) Interested in building SW/HW systems and experienced in signal processing, wireless communication, and embedded systems.

+(2) Experienced with machine learning and interested in applying cutting-edge ML techniques to address practical problems in real-world systems.

 ## About MSU